---

 ## Abstract

 This proposal increases the cost of state creation operations, thus avoiding excessive state growth under increased block gas limits.
-It dynamically sets the unit cost per new state byte at a given block gas limit, by targeting an average state growth of 100 GiB per year based on current network usage.
+It introduces a new variable, `CPSB` (cost per state byte), and sets this unit of gas costs per new state byte by targeting an average state growth of 120 GiB per year at a reference block gas limit of 150M gas units.
 It also introduces an independent metering for state creation costs, thus allowing for increased throughput and for larger contract deployments without being limited by the single transaction gas limit.

 ## Motivation

 Additionally, state growth will become a bottleneck for scaling under higher block limits.
-As of May 2025, the current database size in a Geth node dedicated to state is ~340 GiB.
-After the increase in gas limit from 30M to 36M gas units, the median size of new state created each day doubled, from ~102 MiB to ~205 MiB.
-This results in an annual growth of ~73 GiB per year.
+As of January 2026, the current database size in a Geth node dedicated to state is ~390 GiB.
+After the increase in gas limit from 30M to 60M gas units, the average size of new state created each day more than tripled, from ~105 MiB to ~326 MiB.
+This results in an annual growth of ~116 GiB.

 ## Specification